 Celebrate National Plan for Vacation Day, Maximize Vacation Time

 How much time do you lose each year?
 Americans universally say vacation days are important, yet 54% of workers aren’t using their hard-earned vacation time.
-Project: Time Off research found that workers take nearly a full week less of vacation than in 2000, resulting in a stockpile of 600 million unused vacation days.
-Read on to learn how to maximize vacation time and celebrate National Plan for Vacation Day in January.
+U.S. Travel Association research found workers take nearly a full week less of vacation than in 2000, resulting in a stockpile of 700 million unused vacation days.
+Read how to maximize vacation time and celebrate National Plan for Vacation Day in January.

 How to Celebrate National Plan for Vacation Day

 Why Vacations Are Important

 Planning is the secret to achieving travel goals, while maintaining excellent employee status.
-According to Project: Time Off, 52% of workers who set aside time each year to plan for travel take all their time off, compared to just 40% of non-planners.
+According to U.S. Travel Association, 52% of workers who set aside time each year for travel take all their time off, compared to just 40% of non-planners.
 Planners also tend to take longer vacations.
-While three-in-four (75%) planners take a week or more at a time, non-planners take significantly fewer days—zero to three—than planners at once (42% to 18%).
+While three-in-four (75%) planners take a week or more at a time, non-planners take significantly fewer days — zero to three — than planners at once (42% to 18%).

 The benefits of planning extend beyond days spent away from the office for rest and rejuvenation.
 Vacation planners report greater happiness than non-planners with their relationships, health and well-being, company, and job.
 Their supervisors are probably happier too, since they know when employees are out and can prepare accordingly.